Julie Castle, chief executive officer

 In 2016, Julie put a stake in the ground on behalf of Best Friends to take the entire country to no-kill by 2025.
 The NKLA initiative and the Utah coalition are serving as groundbreaking and sustainable models for Best Friends’ bold, coalition-driven campaign to make the entire country no-kill by the year 2025.

-Recognized as a leader and voice of the national no-kill movement, Julie lives with her husband, Gregory, in Utah, where they run marathons and hike in southern Utah’s red rock wilderness.
+Recognized as a leader and voice of the national no-kill movement, and named by InStyle Magazine to their “Badass 50” list as one of the 50 top women in the country who speak up, show up and get things done, Julie lives with her husband, Gregory, in Utah, where they run marathons and hike in southern Utah’s red rock wilderness.
 Julie also enjoys restoring historic homes, is an avid gardener and owns a pizza joint in Kanab, Utah.